bao7uo/RAU_crypto/README.md

 # RAU_crypto
 [![Language](https://img.shields.io/badge/Lang-Python-blue.svg)](https://www.python.org)

-Hard-coded encryption key remote file upload exploit for CVE-2017-11317, CVE-2017-11357 (Telerik UI for ASP.NET AJAX).
+Hard-coded encryption key remote file upload exploit for CVE-2017-11317, CVE-2017-11357 (Telerik UI for ASP.NET AJAX) and a .NET deserialisation vulnerability.
 Allows for straightforward decryption and encryption of the rauPostData used with Telerik.Web.UI.WebResource.axd?type=rau and resulting in arbitrary file uploads.
 The exploit will automatically upload the file.

 ## Requirements
 - python >= 3.6 with pycryptodome (https://blog.sqreen.io/stop-using-pycrypto-use-pycryptodome/) - best installed with `pip3 install pycryptodome`